-The grey (Halichoerus grypus) and harbour, or common, (Phoca vitulina) seal are the two species most common in NWW.
+The grey (Halichoerus grypus) and harbour, or common, (Phoca vitulina) seal are the two species of pinniped most common in NWW.
 Both species have established themselves in terrestrial colonies (haul out sites) along the coastlines of Ireland and the UK.
 They leave these areas when foraging or moving between areas and return ashore to rest, rear young and engage in social activity.
-The fur seal and walrus are visitors to NWW area.